MailTape/MailTape-v1/_posts/2017-03-19-Juliette-Armanet.md

 _Dimitri_: **"**PS KY has already said it all about this song in her introduction.
 I love the contrast between the fragility in her voice and the feeling of sureness that emerges from the song, the ability to get stronger as the song progresses.**"**

 ## Exit Someone - Fade To Black
 _Dimitri_: **"**Exit Someone, a canadian band formed by June Moon and Tom Gillies, is a kind Bonny & Clide duo of the indie pop music.
+They rob my heart.
 Their _Fade To Black_ is big wave of sensuality in which we want to get carried away.**"**

 ## Surfing - Hit The Spot
 _Dimitri_: **"**Perfect bedroom song.
 What more could we want ?**"**

 ## Antenna - Love 66
-_Dimitri_: **"**Love 66 is a slo-mo-disco track by Antenna, a young producer from Kazan in Russia.
+_Dimitri_: **"**_Love 66_ is a slo-mo-disco track by Antenna, a young producer from Kazan in Russia.
 It's also a tobacco for hookah with a kind of tropical flavour.
 I don't know if there is a link between the both, but I like this fact.
 Of course, I love this song too.**"**

 <p id="outroduction">That's all folks, thanks to Juliette Armanet for his brillant selection.
 Thanks to [Célestin](http://www.slipontherock.com/) for the wonderful illustration and PS KY for her magic writings.</p>